3 years ago today my brother Jesse knocked on my bedroom door.

 it is well,

+with my soul.
 I am a lover.
 I will give until there is nothing left.
 I will love like it's the only thing in the world worth doing.
 I will come back to God empty and tired and marvel at His grace.
 I will be broken again and again until I am called home.
 I will remember joy in the midst of pain and struggle because I am not alone.

 I was never alone.